InboxSDK/InboxSDK/README.md

 - **Constant updates**: new versions released as Gmail updates (often before their changes are fully rolled out)

+The InboxSDK is developed by [Streak](https://www.streak.com/).
+We use the InboxSDK ourselves to build our own product.
+We're sharing the InboxSDK so we can collaborate with others on integrating with Gmail and with each other's extensions.

 # Documentation

 The [full docs site](https://inboxsdk.github.io/inboxsdk-docs/) and